Can taking too much B12 kill you?

 Why Are People Reporting Symptoms of Too Much B12?

-Do those symptoms remind you of anything?
+Do these symptoms remind you of anything?

-For another example, a person might have undiagnosed pernicious anemia.
+As another example, a person might have undiagnosed pernicious anemia.
 Seeing his low blood levels, his doctor might prescribe an oral B12 supplement.
 Since tablets won’t work in PA, the anemia will only get worse, and the patient may end up blaming the symptoms on the B12 itself, rather than on the accelerating, untreated anemia.

 Another problem is allergies and sensitivities.